Easy Guide to Delete Everything in a MongoDB Database

 db.reginasRanch.deleteMany( { animal: "Horse" } )

-• To delete a single document that matches a given condition:
+- To delete a single document that matches a condition:

 db.reginasRanch.deleteOne( { name: "Blue" } )

-When we leave the curly braces blank without a condition, MongoDB understands that we want to target everything inside the collection.
+Note: When we pass an empty curly brace blank without a filter, MongoDB understands that we want to target everything inside the collection without following any criteria.
 Please be extra careful while using the delete operation with blank curly braces.

 Let’s say Regina’s Ranch is closing and we need to delete its collection.
-To delete an entire collection inside a database, follow the steps mentioned below:
+To delete an entire collection inside a database, the syntax is given below.

 db.reginasRanch.drop()

-Well, let’s say CountryMade Agro itself is shutting down.
+For example, let’s say CountryMade Agro itself is shutting down.
 Now, we need to delete the entire countrymade-agro database.
-Follow the steps below to do so:
+For that, first Move into the countrymade-agro database.

 use countrymade-agro